ecoreng/Multiattach/README.md

   * Edit how file routes are displayed
   * Proper image detection (mime types hardcoded right now)
   * Cleanup code
+  * Retrieve attachments easily
   * Thumbnail resizer needs to be optional (external)
   * * Thumbnail sizes editable
   * * Reroute cache (thumbnails) folder to default cakephp cache folder

+## How to retrieve Attachments

+  * Programmatically
+  * -Todo: a way to get attachments easily

 ## Extend its use